Jury

 Onus and standard of proof

-The obligation is on the Crown to put evidence before a jury in order to prove beyond reasonable doubt that the accused is guilty of the [charge/charges] alleged against him/her.
+The obligation is on the Crown to prove beyond reasonable doubt that the accused is guilty of the [charge(s)] alleged against them.
 It is important you bear in mind throughout the trial and during your deliberations this fundamental aspect of a criminal trial.
-The Crown must prove the accused’s guilt based upon the evidence it places before the jury.
 The accused has no obligation to produce any evidence or to prove anything at all at any stage in the trial.
-In particular the accused does not have to prove [he/she] did not commit the offence.
-The accused is presumed to be innocent of any wrongdoing until a jury is satisfied beyond reasonable doubt that [his/her] guilt has been established according to law.
-This does not mean the Crown has to satisfy you of its version of the facts wherever some dispute arises.
+In particular the accused does not have to prove they did not commit the offence.
+The accused is presumed to be innocent of any wrongdoing until a jury is satisfied beyond reasonable doubt that their guilt has been established according to law.
+This does not mean the Crown has to prove every fact that is in dispute.
 What is required is that the Crown proves those facts that are essential to make out the charge(s) and proves those facts beyond reasonable doubt.
 These are sometimes referred to as the essential facts or ingredients of the offence.
 You will be told shortly what the essential facts are in this particular case.

 [If known, note the particular issue(s) in dispute and what the Crown has to prove.]